Fukaya Categories as Categorical Morse Homology: Introduction

 \subsection{Localization of branes}

-An analysis of the constructions of Theorem~\ref{introthm} allow one to go further and localize the stable Fukaya category $\Perf F(M)$ over the conic topology of $M$.
-There are many inspiring precedents~\cite{Ab, AS, SMorse, Spants, STZ} and informed assertions~\cite{kont} that suggest such a construction should be possible.
-In our own thinking, we have often returned to the setting of cotangent bundles as a guide: combining the equivalence of Lagrangian branes with constructible sheaves~\cite{NZ, N, NSpr} and the formalism of microlocalization~\cite{KS} leads to a complete solution in that case.
+Now let us assume the above recollement pattern and see what it further implies.
+We will deduce a~localization of the stable Fukaya category $\operatorname{Perf} F(M)$ over the conic topology of $M$.
+There are many inspiring precedents~\cite{Ab, AS, SMorse, Spants, STZ} and informed assertions~\cite{kont} that suggest such a~construction should be possible.
+In our own thinking, we have often returned to the setting of cotangent bundles as a~guide: combining the equivalence of Lagrangian branes with constructible sheaves~\cite{ N, NSpr, NZ} and the formalism of microlocalization~\cite{KS} leads to a~complete solution in that case.

-To describe the localization for a general Weinstein manifold $(M, \theta)$, let us return to the geometry of the Liouville vector field $Z$.
-We say a subset of $M$ is {\em conic} if it is invariant under the flow of $Z$, and use the term {\em core} to refer to the compact conic isotropic subvariety $K\subset M$ of points that do not escape to infinity under the flow.
-We use the term {\em ether} to refer to the complement $E = M\setminus K $, and define the {\em projectivization} $M^\oo = E/\BR_+$ to be the compact contact manifold obtained by quotienting the ether by the flow.
-More generally, given any conic subset $A\subset M$, we can consider its projectivization $A^\oo = (A\cap E)/\BR_+\subset M^\oo.$
+To describe the localization for a~general Weinstein manifold $(M, \theta)$, let us return to the geometry of the Liouville vector f\/ield $Z$.
+We say a~subset of $M$ is {\em conic} if it is invariant under the f\/low of $Z$, and use the term {\em core} to refer to the compact conic isotropic subvariety $K\subset M$ of points that do not escape to inf\/inity under the f\/low.
+(Many authors prefer the term ``skeleton'' for $K\subset M$, but we have opted for core so as not to confuse it with the characteristic cone $\Lambda \subset M$ introduced below.
+There is a~growing number of authors who would refer to $\Lambda \subset M$ as a~noncompact skeleton, and so we prefer to distinguish the compact skeleton $K\subset M$ with the name core.)
+We use the term {\em ether} to refer to the complement $E = M\setminus K $, and def\/ine the {\em projectivization} $M^\infty = E/{\mathbb R}_+$ to be the compact contact manifold obtained by quotienting the ether by the f\/low.
+More generally, given any conic subset $A\subset M$, we can consider its projectivization $A^\infty = (A\cap E)/{\mathbb R}_+\subset M^\infty.$

-To any object $L\in \Perf F(M)$, we assign its singular support $ss(L) \subset M$ which is a closed conic isotropic subvariety depending only on the isomorphism class of the object (see Section~\ref{sing supp} below).
-The singular support records the coarse homological nontriviality of objects, and for a Lagrangian brane is a subset of its limiting dilation to a conic Lagrangian subvariety.
-For example, if $L$ is a compact Lagrangian brane, then $ss(L) \subset K$.
+To any object $L\in \operatorname{Perf} F(M)$, we assign its singular support $\operatorname{ss}(L) \subset M$ which is a~closed conic isotropic subvariety depending only on the isomorphism class of the object (see Section~\ref{sing supp} below).
+The singular support records the coarse homological nontriviality of objects, and for a~Lagrangian brane is a~subset of its limiting dilation to a~conic Lagrangian subvariety.
+For example, if $L$ is a~compact Lagrangian brane, then $\operatorname{ss}(L) \subset K$.